-- 2.7 This is the third review of the annual corporate safeguarding report.
-Following a Welsh Audit Office Inspection in 2019 that the format and data presented within this report has required to be revised.
+- 2.7 Following a Welsh Audit Office Inspection in 2019, the format and data presented within this report has required to be revised.
 Welsh Government are due to implement a change to the Quality Standards (Key Performance Indicators) which provide the basic benchmark of performance for local authorities who deliver care and support to the people of Wales.
 The new performance data sets will commence from 1st April 2020 and will report to Welsh Government in March 2021.Welsh Government will not be externally publishing this data for any Local Authority for the first year.
 This means that the collection and presentation in terms of "Safeguarding" data for members to be aware of and scrutinise currently, and in future reports, will change from this year's report and in forthcoming reports.
-These changes have resulted in a more detailed report than committee have previously received. - 2.8 At the last Scrutiny Committee review in April 2019, the Committee made the following comments to the Cabinet: - The Committee noted that some of the information received was out of date such as the VAWDASV training figures.
-It was recommended that in future annual safeguarding report reports contained up to date information on deadlines related to actions in the individual team plans. - The Committee requested that in future reports information was presented itself in a way that lends itself to scrutiny.
-For instance where possible using percentages instead of figures, and provide comparable data from previous years or other local authorities if that data is not available. - 2.9 As Scrutiny is not a decision making forum, the Scrutiny Committee's review and subsequent comments / recommendations on this matter will be reported to the Cabinet for consideration and action. - 2.10 As Elected Members, and Scrutiny Members, the Committee has an important role in considering the arrangements that the Council has in place for Safeguarding, Corporately and for those in direct contact with vulnerable groups.
+These changes have resulted in a more detailed report than committee have previously received. - 2.8 At the last Scrutiny Committee review in October 2020, the Committee made the following comments to the Cabinet: - Members appreciated the hard work that had been completed over this period, and advised the report was very comprehensive. - Members expressed the importance of the department having the expertise to be able to make recommendations, and approaching with issues such as depriving individuals of their liberty, professionally and sensitively as wrong decisions could leave the Council open to legal challenges.
+Processes need to be water tight. - Members voiced concerns of the potential risks if the Council do not go ahead with a 3 yearly check, as well as making sure that Subject Access Requests are completed without breaching any time scales and risking fines. - 2.9 As Scrutiny is not a decision making forum, the Scrutiny Committee's review and subsequent comments / recommendations on this matter will be reported to the Cabinet for consideration and action. - 2.10 As Elected Members, and Scrutiny Members, the Committee has an important role in considering the arrangements that the Council has in place for Safeguarding, Corporately and for those in direct contact with vulnerable groups.